 Resources and Assistance for Struggling Borrowers

-If you’re struggling with your installment loans, non-profit credit counseling agencies and government-backed programs and loans can help you manage your debt and improve your financial situation.
-Here are some resources to consider:
+If you’re struggling to pay your monthly installment loans, non-profit credit counseling agencies and government-backed programs and loans can help you manage your debt and improve your financial situation.
+Here are some easy resources to consider:

 - National Foundation for Credit Counseling (NFCC): A non-profit organization offering credit counseling services, financial education, budgeting assistance, and debt management plans for consumers with bad credit.
 Contact them at https://www.nfcc.org/ or call 1-800-388-2227 for assistance.